-Standing on Monty Smith allows you to see far out to the west over the area of Ixia, and on a clear day you can see Turkey with ease.
-On the other side you have a great view of the east coast which covers all of the port areas on the island.
+When you stand on Monte Smith, you can easily see far to the west over the area of Ixia, and on a clear day, Turkey is clearly visible.
+To the east, you get a fantastic view of the coast, covering all the port areas on the island.

-General Sydney Smith was the British Naval Admiral serving at this time during the French Revulutionary War between 1792 and 1802, and assisted in countering the French attacks in the Mediterranean Sea.
+General Sydney Smith was the British Naval Admiral serving at this time during the French Revolutionary War between 1792 and 1802, and assisted in countering the French attacks in the Mediterranean Sea.

 He did this with success and it was later said by Napoleon later in his life that Smith was the reason he missed out on his destiny.
-For this reason the area is named after him.
+This is why the area bears his name..